Riemannian Generative Decoder: Methodology

 \section{Methodology}

-Much of the difficulty in probabilistically learning representations over non-trivial geometries is that densities are notably more difficult to handle than, e.g., a Gaussian distribution.
-Inspired by \citet{schuster2023deep} we propose not to variationally infer the representations, but instead perform standard maximum likelihood estimation (MLE).
-Combining Riemannian optimization with a form of geometry-aware regularization, we build a simple yet effective representation learning scheme that works across different geometric inductive biases.
+We formulate representation learning as a maximum a posteriori (MAP) estimation problem where the latent space is a Riemannian manifold.
+Much of the difficulty in probabilistically learning representations over non-trivial geometries has been that their densities are notably difficult to work with.
+Our approach unifies the geometric inductive bias with the generative process, discarding the need for variational approximations.
+We ultimately build a simple yet effective representation learning scheme that works across different geometries.

-\subsection{Model formulation}
+\subsection{Model Formulation}